Welcome to the Patrol Division

 We have one Animal Control Officer, Mike Maynard.
 He can also be reached at the dispatch center (non-emergency) line at 406-457-8865.
-His email is: firstname.lastname@example.org if you have any questions regarding any Animal Ordinances within in the city limits.
+He may be emailed at: firstname.lastname@example.org if you have any questions regarding any Animal Ordinances within in the city limits.

 We have one Evidence Technician, Rachel Dickie.
 Her phone is 406-447-8468.
-Her email is email@example.com.
-She only has property that has been recovered within the city limits.
+Rachel may be reached by email at: email@example.com She only has property that has been recovered within the city limits.
 Please contact her regarding your property that she may have.

 Please Note: Property will only be released on Tuesday and Thursday from 9:00 a.m. - 4:00 p.m. by appointment only.

-The Lieutenant in charge of investigations is Jayson Zander (447-8474).
-His email is firstname.lastname@example.org.
-The Sergeant in charge of investigations is Adam Shanks (457-8829).
-His email is email@example.com.
+The Lieutenant in charge of investigations is Jayson Zander (447-8474) or by email at: firstname.lastname@example.org.
+The Sergeant in charge of investigations is Adam Shanks (457-8829) or by email at: email@example.com